mcleber/Arkanoid/arkanoid/README.md

 These font files may not be modified or renamed.
 This readme file must be included with each font, unchanged.
 Redistribute?
 Sure, but send me an e-mail.

-If you like the font, please mail: ck@freakyfonts.de

 Visit .:Freaky Fonts:. for updates and new fonts (PC & MAC) : http://www.freakyfonts.de